Intensive temperature and quantum correlations for refined quantum measurements: Intensiveness breakdown for refined quantum measurements

 We have now introduced all the ingredients needed to study the behaviour of the intensive fidelity \eqref{intfid}.
 The dependence of $F_I(\beta)$ with the block size is plotted in Figs.~\ref{F1_nB} and 2(b), for 1D and 2D systems respectively.
 Notice first that there are parameters for which $F_I(\beta)$ is very close to one: the block is there well approximated by a thermal state even when refined measurements are available.
 This means that, in these cases, the thermodynamic paradigm of local intensive temperature applies, even beyond the standard thermodynamics setting.
 However, there are also parameters for which the intensive fidelity is significantly smaller than one.
-Actually, a counter-intuitive behaviour emerges: the fidelity either stays constant (1D) or drops (2D) as the block gets larger, contrary to standard thermodynamical considerations.
+Actually, an interesting behaviour emerges: the fidelity either stays constant (1D) or drops (2D) as the block gets larger, contrary to what considerations on the energy balance between subparts of the system would suggest.
 In particular, for 2D systems the fidelity may drop to zero in the limit of macroscopically large blocks, despite the interactions at the boundary of the block being negligible with respect to the ones in its bulk.
 That is, an observer able to master all possible measurements will detect the failure of temperature intensiveness easier for larger systems.